Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

 Sliced VBI Format Negotiation
 =============================

-To find out which data services are supported by the hardware applications can call the :ref:`VIDIOC_G_SLICED_VBI_CAP <VIDIOC_G_SLICED_VBI_CAP>` ioctl.
+To find out which data services are supported by the woke hardware applications can call the :ref:`VIDIOC_G_SLICED_VBI_CAP <VIDIOC_G_SLICED_VBI_CAP>` ioctl.
-All drivers implementing the sliced VBI interface must support this ioctl.
-The results may differ from those of the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl when the number of VBI lines the hardware can capture or output per frame, or the number of services it can identify on a given line are limited.
-For example on PAL line 16 the hardware may be able to look for a VPS or Teletext signal, but not both at the same time.
+All drivers implementing the woke sliced VBI interface must support this ioctl.
+The results may differ from those of the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl when the woke number of VBI lines the woke hardware can capture or output per frame, or the woke number of services it can identify on a given line are limited.
+For example on PAL line 16 the woke hardware may be able to look for a VPS or Teletext signal, but not both at the woke same time.

-To determine the currently selected services applications set the ``type`` field of struct :c:type:`v4l2_format` to ``V4L2_BUF_TYPE_SLICED_VBI_CAPTURE`` or ``V4L2_BUF_TYPE_SLICED_VBI_OUTPUT``, and the :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` ioctl fills the ``fmt.sliced`` member, a struct
+To determine the woke currently selected services applications set the ``type`` field of struct :c:type:`v4l2_format` to ``V4L2_BUF_TYPE_SLICED_VBI_CAPTURE`` or ``V4L2_BUF_TYPE_SLICED_VBI_OUTPUT``, and the :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` ioctl fills the woke ``fmt.sliced`` member, a struct
 :c:type:`v4l2_sliced_vbi_format`.

-Applications can request different parameters by initializing or modifying the ``fmt.sliced`` member and calling the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl with a pointer to the struct :c:type:`v4l2_format` structure.
+Applications can request different parameters by initializing or modifying the woke ``fmt.sliced`` member and calling the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl with a pointer to the struct :c:type:`v4l2_format` structure.

-The sliced VBI API is more complicated than the raw VBI API because the hardware must be told which VBI service to expect on each scan line.
-Not all services may be supported by the hardware on all lines (this is especially true for VBI output where Teletext is often unsupported and other services can only be inserted in one specific line).
-In many cases, however, it is sufficient to just set the ``service_set`` field to the required services and let the driver fill the ``service_lines`` array according to hardware capabilities.
-Only if more precise control is needed should the programmer set the ``service_lines`` array explicitly.
+The sliced VBI API is more complicated than the woke raw VBI API because the hardware must be told which VBI service to expect on each scan line.
+Not all services may be supported by the woke hardware on all lines (this is especially true for VBI output where Teletext is often unsupported and other services can only be inserted in one specific line).
+In many cases, however, it is sufficient to just set the woke ``service_set`` field to the woke required services and let the woke driver fill the woke ``service_lines`` array according to hardware capabilities.
+Only if more precise control is needed should the woke programmer set the woke ``service_lines`` array explicitly.

-The :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl modifies the parameters according to hardware capabilities.
-When the driver allocates resources at this point, it may return an ``EBUSY`` error code if the required resources are temporarily unavailable.
-Other resource allocation points which may return ``EBUSY`` can be the :ref:`VIDIOC_STREAMON` ioctl and the first :c:func:`read()`, :c:func:`write()` and :c:func:`select()` call.
+The :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl modifies the woke parameters according to hardware capabilities.
+When the woke driver allocates resources at this point, it may return an ``EBUSY`` error code if the woke required resources are temporarily unavailable.
+Other resource allocation points which may return ``EBUSY`` can be the :ref:`VIDIOC_STREAMON` ioctl and the woke first :c:func:`read()`, :c:func:`write()` and :c:func:`select()` call.